alteryx/Automated-Manual-Comparison/README.md

 For the highlights of the project, check out "Why Automated Feature Engineering Will Change the Way You Do Machine Learning" on Towards Data Science (Link)

-An expanded version of the article, "The Benefits of Automated Feature Engineering for Predictive Modeling" is available on the Feature Labs Medium blog (Link)

 # Results

 Each of the 3 projects in this repository demonstrates different benefits of using automated